znnpd/zenonbrowserwallet/README.md

 See [here](./docs/components.md) for some more information about the extension components and message flows.

-There is also a [sample web3 website](https://github.com/znnpd/zenon-web3site.git) available to test interaction between website and extension, **give it a try!**
+:rocket: There is also a [sample web3 website](https://github.com/znnpd/zenon-web3site.git) available to test interaction between website and extension, **give it a try!** :rocket:

-## Special remarks:
+## Remarks
-* The extension not published in chrome webstore, only available as code to test locally
+* The extension not yet published in chrome webstore, only available as code to test locally
 * By default the [public deeZNNnodez node](public.deeZNNodez.com) is used, can be changed in `src/config/default.ts`
 * Sending and receiving transactions works only for fused accounts
-* Check `.env_example` file for mandatory environment variables for unit tests (which are barely existing as of today... ;)
+* Create `.env` file based on `.env_example` file with mandatory environment variables for unit tests (which are barely existing as of today... ;).
+Not needed for using the extension!

 ## Warpdrive
+This project was created as Warpdrive submission.
+Most of the features are implemented in PoC or MVP state.
 See [here](./docs/warpdrive.md) for original warpdrive submission.

 # Installation